Danswar/mvp-starter/README.md

   - Documentation generated during the development.
   - All settings on underlaying infrastructure and assetes created on third party software (e.g: `aws` accounts, `figma` mockups, or similars).

-## Implementation in an AWS environment.
+## Implementation of Frontpage application in an AWS environment.

 ### CMS
 [TODO strapi justification]